-- Cheating, such as seeking, accepting, giving, or using unauthorized assistance or unfair advantage on any assignment; copying from another's test, quiz, project, or assignment; looking at someone else's test or quiz; and giving or getting information about a test or quiz before or while taking it - Plagiarizing, such as copying paragraphs, sentences, or parts of sentences from someone else's writing without giving proper credit - Forging a signature - Destroying or vandalising property not belonging to oneself - Using inappropriate written or spoken language, be it vulgar, profane, or rude - Lying - Fighting, hitting, bullying, and teasing - Showing verbal, physical, or other outward demonstrations of disrespect for others - Stealing - Trespassing in another student's locker or desk; or entering a faculty or staff member's work space or lounge without permission - Not following the Technology Acceptable Use Policy - Acting unsafe in the building (e.g., running in the halls, playing ball inside the building, etc.)
+- Cheating, such as seeking, accepting, giving, or using unauthorized assistance or unfair advantage on any assignment; copying from another's test, quiz, project, or assignment; looking at someone else's test or quiz; and giving or getting information about a test or quiz before or while taking it - Plagiarizing, such as copying paragraphs, sentences, or parts of sentences from someone else's writing without giving proper credit - Forging a signature - · Destroying or vandalising property not belonging to oneself - Using inappropriate written or spoken language, be it vulgar, profane, or rude - Lying - Fighting, hitting, bullying, and teasing - Showing verbal, physical, or other outward demonstrations of disrespect for others - Stealing - Trespassing in another student's locker or desk; or entering a faculty or staff member's work space or lounge without permission - Not following the Technology Acceptable Use Policy - Acting unsafe in the building (e.g., running in the halls, playing ball inside the building, etc.) - Disrupting classroom lessons - Failing to follow a teacher's or administrator's directions, particularly when directions are given for the health and welfare of all students

-- Disrupting classroom lessons - Leaving school grounds without permission of, or in the company of, an authorized adult. - Using or possessing drugs or alcohol (e.g., vaping, Juuling, using prescription medication without permission of an authorized adult, drinking, smoking, etc.) - Using or possessing weapons - Using technology to record another community member without that member's permission
+- Leaving school grounds without permission of, or in the company of, an authorized adult. - Using or possessing drugs or alcohol (e.g., vaping, Juuling, using prescription medication without permission of an authorized adult, drinking, smoking, etc.) - Using or possessing weapons - Using technology to record another community member without that member's permission